How China’s reprimand over Taiwan falls on deaf ears in Lithuania

 The EU voiced cautious opposition to China’s move.
 “This is the first time China has recalled an Ambassador in an EU Member State for opening ... an office in Taiwan,” an EU spokesperson said on Tuesday.
 “We regret the Chinese action and are following developments closely.”

 The spokesperson said: “Fundamentally, this is a bilateral matter between China and Lithuania.
-Having said that, the development of China’s bilateral relations with the individual EU Member States inevitably has: o an impact on overall EU-China relations.”
+Having said that, the development of China’s bilateral relations with the individual EU member states inevitably has an impact on overall EU-China relations.”

 The EU “soft” approach has long antagonised Lithuania and many smaller countries in the EU who became convinced that the veto of France and Germany over the bloc’s policies towards Beijing has to end.